MoserMichael/dockerdashphp/notes/notes-talk.md

 The container will share exactly the same network as the host, if a process inside the container is listening to a port, then this service will also be reachable from the current user on the mac.

-This is not the default networking mode: the default setting is 'bridge', here where a virtual ethernet adapter is created for the container. a process running inside the contaienr can still connect to any host visible on the mac os, all of the network traffic is forwarded ot the real network adapter, However a service running inside the container which is listening on a port has a harder job: in 'bridge' mode we need to explicitly forward this port from the host network to the container network (see the 'Exposed ports' field in this form)
+This is not the default networking mode: the default setting is 'bridge', here where a virtual ethernet adapter is created for the container. a process running inside the contaienr can still connect to the network of the host OS, all of the network traffic of the container is forwarded to th
+However a service running inside the container which is listening on a port has a harder job: in 'bridge' mode we need to explicitly forward this port from the host network to the container network (see the 'Exposed ports' field in this form)

 Let's start the thing.